 The Breville Fast Slow Pro sets itself apart from the rest of the field, mainly when cooking meat.
 Its carnivorous offerings are just a tad more moist and tender than other models (this was particularly true when we made ribs).
 It also makes rice just a bit fluffier and less sticky than other models.
 This is no small feat, as we found pressure cookers, in general, to be just slightly inferior to dedicated rice cookers, particularly when it comes to brown rice.

-All the Instant Pot models we tested are just behind the Breville.
-These cookers check all the boxes for the things most people want: good sauteing ability, quick rice and beans, and good, tender meats.
+All the Instant Pot Duo Plus checks all the boxes for the things most people want: good sauteing ability, quick rice and beans, and good, tender meats.
 However, both the rice and meat these machines made were just slightly less moist and tender than those made with the Breville.
 While the gap in quality is minimal, it's still noticeable.
-It is also worth noting that the Duo Plus produced the most tender rack of ribs of the Instant Pot models.
+However, the Duo Plus produced a very tender rack of ribs.

 The Presto 02141 also does quite well in our cooking tests.
 The ribs are fall-off-the-bone-tender, and the veggies are thoroughly sauteed using its saute function.
 Rice comes out very tender but not super fluffy, exhibiting a bit more moisture than our higher-performing models.
 Overall we doubt anyone will be disappointed in the Presto 02141's cooking abilities.